 Wednesday, March 09, 2016

 Fargo opens with a claim that the story the film tells is based on a true story.
-As is well know by now, this claim is a lie.
+As is well know by anyone who has looked into the story this claim is a lie.
 What is less remarked upon, however, is the way in which much of the film is structured around a series of lies.
-These lies move beyond the ordinary receipts to become part of what Deleuze calls "the power of the false."
+These lies move beyond the ordinary deceptions to become part of what Deleuze calls "the power of the false."